Abhishek-Chamlagain/Python-Projects/README.md

 # Python-Projects
-A collection of beginner-friendly Python projects to practice programming fundamentals and problem-solving skills. <br>
+A collection of beginner-friendly Python code and projects to practice programming fundamentals and problem-solving skills. <br>
 Author - Abhishek Chamlagain